Skip to main content

 Please reflect on this reading by writing a short response to these questions.
 Your answer can include personal experience, and the writing does not need to be formal or polished.
 You are welcome to write as little as a sentence and as much as a paragraph.
 Think of it like journaling.

-1. What do you hope to learn in this class?
+1. What do you hope to learn about community organizing?

-2. What worries you about taking this class?
+2. What worries you about engaging with this material?

-3. What strengths do you bring to this class?
+3. What strengths do you bring to community organizing?

 • 1.1: What is Organizing?